-A successful return to campus relies on each member of the U of A community exercising common sense, good judgment, and practicing the health and safety guidance contained in this document.
+A successful spring semester is dependent on each member of the U of A community exercising common sense and good judgment while following the health and safety guidance contained in this document.

 Behaviors for Mitigating Risk of Transmission of COVID-19

 Appropriate means of mitigating the risk of COVID-19 transmission for the university community requires all employees, students and visitors to:

 - Respect social distancing measures of keeping at least six feet of distance from others on campus (indoors and outdoors) and off-campus.

 - Wear face coverings or masks while on campus in public environments where social-distancing measures are difficult to maintain and at all times indoors with limited exceptions.

 - Practice frequent hand-washing hygiene and respiratory etiquette.

 U of A employees planning to work on campus may be required by their unit to complete a daily certification that they have self-assessed their health and are not exhibiting COVID-19 symptoms prior to coming to campus.
 The certification is available through the Workday application.